 - Shake the jar once a day.

 - After 3 to 6 weeks, strain the calendula flowers out of the oil using cheesecloth.
 (You’ll know your creation is ready when the oil starts to turn yellow and smells nutty.
 Four weeks is usually a safe bet.)

 - Pour the infused calendula oil into smaller glass bottles (or leave in its current container) and store in a cool dark place.

-Now you have an amazing, homemade oil to use whenever you like!
-Ideally, use your homemade calendula oil within a year or less.
+Now you have a homemade calendula herbal oil to use whenever you like.

 Because of its promotion of menstruation, it’s advised for pregnant women to avoid calendula teas as well as breast-feeding women and even those seeking to get pregnant, as it can potentially cause miscarriage due to the highly potent pro-menstruation effects.

 Calendula can possibly interact negatively with sedatives due to its muscle-relaxing abilities, as well as diabetes and blood pressure medications.

 Calendula holds a very powerful healing effect internally and externally.
 The bright, wonderful colors of the calendula flower come from the potent flavonoids that can protect and heal our bodies.
 It’s a great natural remedy that has very few side effects.

 The powerful antioxidants within the little yellow flower hold the key to helping reduce and subside many inflammatory health issues.
 This wonderful, gentle herb can be mixed into many homeopathic and natural products, ranging from teas to creams.